tkhq/sdk/packages/telegram-cloud-storage-stamper/README.md

 The `.create()` and `.setSigningKey()` functions take one of the following 4 sets of arguments:

 - No arguments: Use an API key at the default location within Telegram Cloud Storage `@turnkey/TURNKEY_API_KEY` and set that as the signing key
-- Just an API key: Store the passed in API key and at the default Telegram Cloud Storage location and set that as the signing key
+- Just an API key: Store the passed in API key at the default Telegram Cloud Storage location and set that as the signing key
 - Just a Cloud Storage key: Use an API key stored at the specified Telegram Cloud Storage key location and set that as the signing key
 - Both an API key and a Cloud Storage key: Store the passed API key at the specified Telegram Cloud Storage key location and set that as the signing key

 The `.getAPIKey()` and `.setAPIKey()` functions operate in a similar manner taking an optional `key` parameter that will be used to `get` or `set` the API key at that location if it is passed, or at the default location if it is not passed.

 The following section will describe the usage of the helper functions provided for interfacing with Telegram Cloud Storage.
-These functions, mostly, return a boolean indicating if something was stored.
-They also return "" if there is no value when trying to retrieve an item from Cloud Storage or a string of the value that was stored.
-It should be noted that there are lower level functions that will throw errors propogating errors directly from Telegram, these functions are: `getCloudStorageItem`, `setCloudStorageItem`, and `clearCloudStorageItem`.
-Usage of these functions can be observed in the implementation of the helper functions such as `getItem`, `setItem`, `clearItem`.
+These functions return null if there is no value when trying to retrieve an item from Cloud Storage.

 ### Usage